-At the Kraff Eye Institute, we offer LASIK treatments designed for Chicago patients who have hyperopia, or farsightedness.
-Ideally, light bends through the cornea, and the lens, to focus on the retina.
-Those with farsightedness have a shorter eye, or a flatter cornea, resulting in blurry vision.
-Dr. Kraff and his skilled team utilize the most advanced LASIK technology ensuring the best outcomes.
+At the Kraff Eye Institute, we offer LASIK treatments designed for patients who have hyperopia, or farsightedness.
+Ideally, light bends through the cornea and lens of the eye, and focuses onto the retina.
+Individuals with farsightedness have a shorter eye, or a flatter cornea, causing light to focus behind the retina, causing blurred vision.
+Hyperopia lasik correction is performed by Dr. Kraff, utilizing the most advanced LASIK technology, ensuring the best outcomes for his patients.

 Farsightedness is a type of refractive error that makes it more difficult for individuals to see objects and images up close.
 Farsightedness occurs when the cornea of the eye is too flat, resulting in the light that enters the eye, hitting behind the retina instead of directly onto the retina.
 Similar to other refractive errors, individuals who have farsightedness are often dependent on glasses or contact lenses.
 Lasik eye surgery for farsightedness is an excellent option for individuals who wish to be less dependent on their glasses and contacts.
 Farsightedness is different from Presbyopia, which is the normal aging of the eye that can affect an individual's reading vision.
 Symptoms of Farsightedness can include: